Is it possible to receive salvation in our final hour?

 The factors involved in the mind of the the man on that day

 - The saved man’s only chance of listening to Christ and seeing His witness was on his last day.
 And even though he knew of Him, he had not witnessed His teachings or experienced His righteousness.
 He had only hearsay to go on.
 However, everyone in Jerusalem knew of Jesus, and even more so on the day of His crucifixion.
-These included the incarcerated like the robbers being crucified alongside Jesus.
+And these included the incarcerated like the robbers being crucified alongside Him.

 When one dies with a conscience one becomes extremely fearful of meeting God in the hereafter.
-But those who despise all attempts of their consciences to prick them towards repentance, the fear of God is absent.
+But to those who despise all attempts of their consciences trying to prick them towards repentance, the fear of God is absent.
 Some have been so depraved in their final hour, that they would even curse God with their last breath, forsaking any chance of salvation.
-Joseph Stalin is a good example of this and is said to have died waving a clenched fist to God.
+Joseph Stalin is a good example of this, allegedly having died waving a clenched fist to God.

 - His agony increased his torment and frustration, and he joined the other man for a little while in hurling abuse at Christ.
 But as he hung there from morning to the time of his repentance, he had plenty of time to contemplate his sinfulness and just deserts.
 This was particularly so in contrast to the witness of Christ dying silently next to him.

-- The way Christ conducted Himself in His own agony (Luk 23:34) would have invoked his faith in Jesus.
+- The way Christ conducted Himself in His own agony (Luk 23:34) would have helped to invoke his faith in Jesus.

 The working of the Holy Spirit

 The Holy Spirit will not move on the heart of the reprobate mind (one handed over to complete and irreversible depravity).
-But to those who He foreknows will receive His grace, He gives understanding (See the account of Lydia in Acts 16:14).
-This is undoubtedly what happened to the man who received salvation.
+But to those who He foreknows will receive His grace, He gives understanding.
+(See the account of Lydia in Acts 16:14).
+This is undoubtedly the result of the man who received salvation.
 There was a huge passage of time for him to process the truth of God’s Son.
-Not only did he witness Christ personally over the course of the day, but the Holy Spirit would have witnessed to him that Christ was who He claimed to be.
+Not only did he witness Christ personally over the course of the day, but the Holy Spirit would also have given him the witness that Christ was who He claimed to be.
+(Continue reading to see why).

 So to claim the example that the man on the cross received his salvation in his “final hour” as many suppose is just not true to scripture, nor is it reasonable.
-The Holy Spirit had obviously been at work in his heart for an elongated period of time.
+The Holy Spirit had obviously been at work in his heart for an elongated period of time, foreknowing that the man would respond favorably to truth (See Rom.8:29-30).
 And no one can believe Jesus is Lord, but by the Holy Spirit (1Co 12:3).

 The process of salvation